-During my two years covering crime, I've written nine true crime books and expanded into fiction.
+During my more than two decades as an author, I've written eleven true crime books and expanded into fiction.
 The first book in my mystery series, SINGULARITY introduces Lieutenant Sarah Armstrong, the Texas Rangers' lone profiler, as she hunts a seriously strange killer.
 The case quickly takes over Armstrong's life and nearly destroys her.
 BLOOD LINES came next, then the third in the series, THE KILLING STORM, which was named one of the best mysteries of 2010 by Library Journal.

 I'm a member of the Author's Guild and Mystery Writers of America.
 I do enjoy the writing, and I sincerely hope you enjoy the reading!